 Yes, even if your business is online, you still need a concrete plan, because arguably the most important part of a business is creating income.

 How Will You Make Money Once You Start A Business Online?

 If you’re planning to create a product, that’s great… but if you’re not sure what kind of product you will want to create, that’s totally fine.

 You don’t need to sell a physical product in the beginning.
 There are many other ways to make money online with just a website.

 You can earn money from placing ads on your website through Google AdSense, Mediavine, or any other service.
-You can also recommend products you love and earn commissions on them without even having to ship them yourself (this is called “affiliate marketing” (learn more by taking this free affiliate marketing course by Miles Beckler).
+You can also recommend products you love and earn commissions on them without even having to ship them yourself.
+This is called “affiliate marketing” (learn more by taking this free affiliate marketing course by Miles Beckler).
 You can also become a coach or offer paid advice for your area of expertise.
 The list goes on and on…